TheOdinProject/curriculum/databases/database_basics_lesson.md

 * [What is a Relational Database?](http://computer.howstuffworks.com/question599.htm) from HowStuffWorks.com
 * A brief [Simple Wiki article describing relational databases](http://simple.wikipedia.org/wiki/Relational_database)
 * Hunter Ducharme created [an e-book](https://app.gitbook.com/@hunter-ducharme/s/sql-basics/) which is a great documentation on how to do all the basics in SQL.

+### Knowledge Checks
+This section contains questions for you to check your understanding of this lesson.
+If you're having trouble answering the questions below on your own, review the material above to find the answer.

+- <a class="knowledge-check-link" href="https://launchschool.com/books/sql/read/introduction">What is a database?</a>
+- <a class="knowledge-check-link" href="https://launchschool.com/books/sql/read/introduction">What are relational databases?</a>
+- <a class="knowledge-check-link" href="https://www.youtube.com/watch?v=z2kbsG8zsLM">How are relational databases different from XML?</a>
+- <a class="knowledge-check-link" href="https://launchschool.com/books/sql/read/introduction">What is SQL?</a>
+- <a class="knowledge-check-link" href="https://launchschool.com/books/sql/read/introduction">What is SQL used for?</a>
+- <a class="knowledge-check-link" href="https://www.khanacademy.org/computing/hour-of-code/hour-of-code-lessons/hour-of-sql/pt/querying-the-table">How do you get all the records from a table in SQL?</a>
+- <a class="knowledge-check-link" href="https://www.khanacademy.org/computing/hour-of-code/hour-of-code-lessons/hour-of-sql/pt/creating-a-table-and-inserting-data">How do you insert a record in SQL?</a>